Covid-19 Information July 2021

-Burial and strewing of Ashes are available at all relevant sites but the maximum number of attendees is limited to 15 people.
+Burial and strewing of Ashes are available at all relevant sites.

 Funeral services are now available at most churches.
-The maximum number of people allowed to attend is 30, but there will be certain restrictions at some of the smaller churches.
+There may be certain restrictions at some of the smaller churches.
 We will be able to advise you at the time of need.

 Thank you for your continued support.